CrazyGriefer/DontDieXD/README.md

 ## Disclaimer
 This plugin comes with no warranties!
 If you have bad luck it can spawn 4 withers in a row.
 It can destroy your world.
 I strongly recommend to NOT use this in your survival let's play or SMP!

+This plugin should work with all minecraft versions, but only 1.8 and 1.16 got tested.
+If you have been using this plugin in a different version and it is working reliably, please do let me know.